 Talk to any group of leaders or managers, and you’ll hear the same thing.
 For the most part we dread feedback, and for good reason – our experience is that feedback has been used as a hammer, a club, a spear, or other weapons of destruction.
 So, naturally, we respond with defensiveness (fight) or avoidance (flight).

 In such a group, you’ll also hear a few individuals speak up who’ve had a different experience with feedback – used more like a mirror than a hammer.
 They will tell you that their most valuable feedback has been difficult to hear but has produced outstanding results.
 The feedback may have caused them to plan more carefully, communicate more openly, or become more assertive.
 They now make better decisions, inspire more commitment from their employees, or take well-reasoned risks that have catapulted their organizations to new performance levels.
-At DecisionWise, we specialize in turning feedback into results, and so we have a lot of experience working with leaders and managers to make good use of 360-degree feedback surveys (as well as other data).
+At DecisionWise, we specialize in turning feedback into results, and so we have a lot of experience working with leaders and managers to make good use of 360 degree feedback assessments (as well as other data).

 Here are five reasons why people dread feedback, and why they need it anyway: